 Add a new goal

-When you first start using Atrium, one of thing you may want to do is to set goals for your teams, if you're a sales manager, or the teams you support, if you're in ops or enablement.
+When you first start using Atrium, you may want to set goals for your teams, if you're a sales or CS manager, or the teams you support, if you're in ops or enablement.

 Here's a video tutorial walking through how to do this.